 Under a Hot House scenario, by 2030, extreme heat is the most prevalent risk observed across all Actis funds.
 This is followed by flood, drought, wildfire, and tropical cyclones.
 South and Central America, Middle East and North Africa (MENA), and Asia are the regions with greatest exposure to high risks.
 Risks identified across Funds have been consolidated at sector level, as presented in Table 2, and show that all sectors in which we invest are exposed to at least one high-risk climate hazard.
 Transmission and distribution and renewable power generation assets are exposed to the broadest range of hazards, partly driven by having a greater number of assets in these sectors.

-In terms of risk evolution, extreme heat has the greatest increase in number of assets exposed between the baseline, 2030, and 2050 under all scenarios, followed by flood, landslides, and wildfire increases.
+In terms of risk evolution, extreme heat has the greatest increase in number of assets exposed between the baseline, 2030, and 2050 under all scenarios, followed by flood, landslides, and wildfire.
 Tropical cyclones are expected to increase in intensity and decrease in frequency in the regions our assets are exposed (Asia and North America).
 Whilst only a small percentage of our portfolio is exposed to this hazard (~3% of total assets), the potential impacts of such hazards can be significant.
 Other hazards show relatively few differences between scenarios and lower evolutions by 2050.

-Potential impacts associated with these hazards may include:
+Potential impacts associated with these hazards include:

-- Extreme heat could generate higher energy expenses where cooling needs are required and lower revenues for assets with heat-sensitive equipment that may be damaged or operate less efficiently (e.g., solar photovoltaic (PV)).
-Extreme heat may also generate social impacts and impede on workers health and safety. - Hazards with destructive effects such as floods, tropical cyclones, landslides, and earthquakes could require CapEx for restoration or cause business interruption that impacts revenues.
+- Extreme heat could contribute to higher energy expenditure where cooling needs are required.
+This can also result in reduced revenues for assets with heatsensitive equipment that may be damaged or operate less efficiently (e.g., solar photovoltaic (PV)).
+Extreme heat is likely to also affect the workforce, in particular with regard to health and safety, and may necessitate a rethink of shift patterns. - Hazards with destructive effects such as floods, tropical cyclones, landslides, and earthquakes - could require CapEx for repairs and restoration and/or cause business interruption that impacts revenues.
 These can also have potentially devastating consequences on local communities, therefore infrastructure design should consider how to avoid exacerbating such impacts should a climate event occur.
-We have recent examples of actively managing these risks.
-For example, our Combined Cycle Gas Turbine (CCGT) asset in Bangladesh, Bhola, has undertaken comprehensive flood resilience planning including community resilience measures (see case study).
-In Japan, mitigating landslide risks has been considered in the designing and siting of solar PV assets.